 The company cares about profits.
 People and the environment are a low priority.
 Do not spend your money.
 Shop somewhere else!

-This activity is from TechnoBudget, a TechnoKids computer project to teach money management skills to middle and high school students using Google Sheets and Docs.
+This activity is from TechnoBudget, a TechnoKids computer project to teach money management skills to middle and high school students using Google Sheets and Docs or Microsoft Office.